sparrowcode/sparrowcode.io-content/en/tutorials/async-await.md

 }
 ```

-When writing actors, we were creating a new instance.
+When writing actors, we created a new instance.
 However, Swift allows you to create global actors via `protocol GlobalActor` if you add the `@globalActor` attribute.
-Apple has already done this for `MainActor`, so you can explicitly say on which actor the function should work:
+Apple has already done this for `MainActor`, so you can explicitly tell which actor the function should work on:

 ```swift
 @MainActor func updateUI() {